shukriadams/haku/README.md

 Haku
 ----
-Haku is a boilerplate framework for quickly creating Phonegap applications.
+Haku is a boilerplate framework for rapidly creating Phonegap applications.
 It has relatively few dependencies, and everything that made it in was chosen for size and performance.

+Haku
-- Implemented in Backbone, it provides a scaffold on which you can create your app as Backbone views.
+- is implemented with Backbone; it provides a scaffold on which you can create your app as Backbone views.
-- Haku ships with Foundation in Sass mode, so you can change the look and feel of your app quickly.
+- ships with Foundation in Sass mode, so you can change the look and feel of your app quickly.
-- Haku provides a series of common utility classes for managing offline data, authentication, page transitions etc.
+- provides a series of common utility classes for managing offline data, authentication, page transitions etc.
-- Haku uses Grunt and Bower for build tasks and dependencies.
-It takes care of the usual HTML minification etc, and also builds a deployable Phonegap binary with a single command.
+- uses Grunt and Bower for build tasks and dependencies.
+It takes care of the usual HTML minification etc,
+- compiles to HTML which can in turn seamlessly compile to Phonegap with the Cordova CLI or Adobe Build.

 Haku would like to be
 - object oriented, at least as much as Javascript permits